 This scenic byway is one of the highest in USA, hence the name Top of the Rockies.
-The altitudes of its 82-mile expanse almost never drops the 9000 feet mark.
+The elevation of its 82-mile expanse between Copper Mountain and Leadville almost never drops the 9000 feet mark.

 Most travelers prefer starting the journey from Aspen.
 The road forks upon reaching Leadville, wherein the west side leads to Minturn via US-24, and the east side goes through CO-91.
 Either way, it requires making a loop through the I-70, which is not included in the byway, to be able to complete the drive.